 Even though the marketing strategy of Ambo Mineral Water is practiced effectively by employees and managers, it has some problems.
-Therefore, the researcher would like to recommend the following points based on the analysis:
+Therefore, the researcher would like to recommend the following points based on the analysis;

-- What makes the most economic sense, what makes the most community sense, and what makes the most common sense and constitutes the highest and best use of marketing strategy is to simply let includes all the parameters of the population.
-It is to mean that the target customers of the company, the one who are nonalcoholic drinkers.
-So, it is better to include those customers by producing Alcoholic Breweries. - Currently, there is a high demand and shortage of supply of Breweries in the market.
-Therefore, the company should work more to fill the gap between the imbalances of demand to supply requirements and recognize that they can no longer take their customers' loyalty for granted, and need to adopt ongoing marketing strategies to satisfy the demand of the customers' requirement and to stay ahead of their competitors. - ••• The Marketing Mix Analysis has the dignity to help the company implement the right marketing strategies to satisfy and penetrate the company's customer groups, which is phrased as target markets.
-Therefore, the company should constantly alter the sub-elements of each marketing mix to successfully compete with its competitors and offer the greatest value to its customers. - ٠ Since lack of research, economic problem, intensive competition in the market, seasonality of consumption, socio cultural problems and the time and cost of awareness creation for the customers are the major problems of the company not to implement the marketing strategy as needed, it has to support each and every of its activities with research in order to minimize the problems. - \div Finally, the researcher would like to recommend further study on the problem under the investigation.
+- \ What makes the most economic sense, what makes the most community sense, and what makes the most common sense and constitutes the highest and best use of marketing strategy is to simply let includes all the parameters of the population.
+It is to mean that the target customers of the company, the one who are non-alcoholic drinkers.
+So, it is better to include those customers by producing Alcoholic Breweries. - ❖ The company should work more to fill the gap between the imbalances of demand to supply requirements and recognize that they can no longer take their customers' loyalty for granted, and need to adopt ongoing marketing strategies to satisfy the demand of the customers' requirement and to stay ahead of their competitors. - The company should constantly alter the sub-elements of each marketing mix to successfully compete with its competitors and offer the greatest value to its customers. - Finally, the researcher would like to recommend further study on the problem under investigation.